 This course will focus on characteristics and life cycles of stars, formation of the solar system, comparison of planets, orientation and placement of the Earth in the Milky Way galaxy, formation of galaxies, and theories about the formation of the universe.

 Physics

-Prerequisite: Chemistry I and Algebra II with Trigonometry or Algebra II with Statistics
+Prerequisite: Chemistry I and Algebra II with Statistics

 This science explores the relationship between matter and energy.
 A strong background in math is recommended.

 Advanced Placement Physics I